-Maybe the best accommodation of all, however, are the completely ecologically built houses.
+Maybe the best accommodation of all, however, is the completely ecologically built houses.
 There are two of them and can accommodate up to 8 guests each.
-It’s a two story house complete with bedrooms, a fully equipped kitchen, a living room and a large terrace with complementary views over the Petite Creuse valley.
-Because there’s electrical heating and a wood stove (for the cosiness) these are rented throughout the whole year.
+It’s a two-story house complete with bedrooms, a fully equipped kitchen, a living room, and a large terrace with complimentary views over the Petite Creuse valley.
+Because there’s electrical heating and a wood stove (for the coziness) these are rented throughout the whole year.

 Many of the rental accommodations have been made accessible for people with disabilities.

 The main building is where you can expect most of the action to happen.
 There are a large outdoor swimming pool and a much smaller one for little kids.
 Inside is another swimming pool which is heated and perfect for chilly evenings or early morning skinny-dips.
 The sauna and outdoor hot tub are free to use.
 By the way, this is probably the coolest looking hot tub we’ve ever seen, make sure to check it out!

 The bar is open during the day and in the evenings affordable food is served at the restaurant.

 Spread over the domain are several sports facilities like a football field, table tennis tables, a petanque court and an actual archery field (naked archery is like the next big thing after petanque in France).
 Several playgrounds can keep your offspring busy in case they happen to have enough water fun for a while.
 Part of the campground is forest and walking paths are available for your naked morning walks to start the day with a clear head.

 The majority of the activities like sculpting, dancing, yoga, or aqua gym are mostly organized during high season but we were happy to see that visitors will also be entertained during the other months.
 We visited Creuse Nature at the end of September and an actual Jazz Week was going on.
 Complete with a live Bossanova band, a silent disco, and several other related activities.